Household weighting for longitudinal analysis

 2) We believe that households are not longitudinal entities as they change over time.

 Hope this helps,

-#5 Updated by Ante B over 1 year ago
+#5 Updated by Ante B almost 2 years ago

 Thank you for the clarification.